 The Meiji government focused on modernization and connecting with the outside world after 220 years of isolation during the Edo Period.
 This policy resulted in the government hiring a French engineer named Jean Francisque Coignet.
 As the first foreigner employed by the country, there is a statue of him there if you ever wonder how he looked like (^_-)-☆.

 Before you pass through the front gate of this mining facility, remember to check out the two gateposts.
 You will notice there is a chrysanthemum crest engraved on each of them.
-This is proof that the imperial family once owned the mine in 1889 before it was sold to Mitsubishi in 1896.
+This proves that the imperial family once owned the mine in 1889 before it was sold to Mitsubishi in 1896.

 For a map of Ikuno Silver Mine, you can refer to pages 4 to 5 of the official pamphlet HERE.